 They will shower you with love and affection but you, in return, must promise to look after them in the good times, and in the bad … which means your wallet might look pretty anorexic after a bout of “bad times”.

 One thing you’ll discover if you have ferrets – when they get sick, it happens very quickly, and you have to be prepared to rush them to the vet immediately.

 And it is VITAL that the vet is ferret knowledgeable, so please make sure you find one in your area whom you’re happy with.
-If you don't have access to a ferret vet, then you can always click the link at the top of the page.
+I’ve prepared a list of ferret savvy vets from around the world so if you need to find one, check them out HERE.

 However, if you take the time to really get to know your ferret/s well, then you’ll be instantly aware of any change in their behavior or if they suddenly appear off-color, and be able to whisk them down to the vet for prompt treatment.

 There are a lot of diseases which ferrets can suffer from, including a number of cancers and they have been listed in the Medical Information page.
 I’ve also linked the headings below which have more information in the Medical Information page for easy reference.

 Things you don’t have to worry about ferrets doing are….

 Shivering or trembling when waking up … that’s something they all do as they adjust their metabolic rate.
 Of course if you find your ferret shivering in other situations, it’s “hi ho, hi ho, off to the vet we go“!

 Stretch, yawn ‘n’ slide … this is so cute.
 A ferret might decide it’s time for a stretch, so it’ll reach up to its full length, say, against your bed, yawn, then slide down, ending up flopped on the floor.
 Don’t worry – it didn’t suddenly collapse or faint – it’s just something ferrets do!